John P. Marquand

-Ancestry, youth and early adulthood
+Early life and education

-Marquand was the son of Philip Marquand and his wife Margaret née Fuller.
+Marquand was born on November 10, 1893, in Wilmington, Delaware, the son of Philip Marquand and his wife Margaret née Fuller.
 His mother was a great-niece of 19th-century transcendentalist and feminist Margaret Fuller.
 Marquand was also a cousin of Buckminster Fuller.
-Born in Wilmington, Delaware, he grew up in Newburyport, Massachusetts, where his forebears had lived.
-There he was raised by his three maiden aunts, while his parents lived in a number of other cities as his father pursued his career.
+He grew up in Newburyport, Massachusetts, where his forebears had lived, raised by his three maiden aunts, while his parents lived in a number of other cities as his father pursued his career.

-Marquand attended Newburyport High School where he won a scholarship that enabled him to attend Harvard College.
-His family had a long Harvard tradition, but as an impecunious public school graduate in the heyday of Harvard's Gold Coast, he was an unclubbable outsider.
-Though turned down by the college newspaper, the Harvard Crimson, Marquand succeeded in being elected to the editorial board of the humor magazine, the Harvard Lampoon.
-After graduating in 1915, Marquand was hired by The Boston Evening Transcript, working initially as a reporter and later on the Transcript's bi-weekly magazine section.
+Marquand attended Newburyport High School, where he won a scholarship that enabled him to attend Harvard College, where his family had a long tradition of attendance.
+As an impecunious public school graduate in the heyday of Harvard's Gold Coast, however, he was seen as an unclubbable outsider.

+After being turned down by the Harvard Crimson, Harvard's student newspaper, Marquand succeeded in being elected to the editorial board of the humor magazine, the Harvard Lampoon.

+Career

+Boston Evening Transcript

+After graduating from Harvard in 1915, Marquand was hired by The Boston Evening Transcript, working initially as a reporter and later on the Transcript's bi-weekly magazine section.

+World War I

 While he was a student at Harvard, Marquand joined Battery A of the Massachusetts National Guard, which, in 1916, was activated.
 In July 1916, Marquand was sent to the Mexican border.
-Later, like many of his classmates, he served in the First World War, seeing action in France.
+Later, like many of his classmates, he served in World War I, where he was engaged in combat in France.

-Life and work
+Writing career

-Marquand's life and work reflected his ambivalence about American society — and, in particular, the power of its old-line elites.
+Marquand's life and work reflected his ambivalence about American society and especially the power of its old-line elites.
 Being rebuffed by fashionable Harvard did not discourage his social aspirations.
-In 1922, he married Christina Sedgwick, niece of The Atlantic Monthly editor Ellery Sedgwick.
-In 1925, Marquand published his first important book, Lord Timothy Dexter, an exploration of the life and legend of eighteenth-century Newburyport eccentric Timothy Dexter (1763–1806).
+In 1922, he married Christina Sedgwick, niece of Atlantic Monthly editor Ellery Sedgwick.
+In 1925, Marquand published his first book, Lord Timothy Dexter, an exploration of the life and legend of 18th-century Newburyport eccentric Timothy Dexter (1763–1806).